Kitware/CMake/Help/manual/cmake-toolchains.7.rst

 Toolchain Features
 ==================

-CMake provides the :command:`try_compile` command and wrapper macros such as :module:`CheckSourceCompiles`, :module:`CheckCXXSymbolExists` and :module:`CheckIncludeFile` to test capability and availability of various toolchain features.
+CMake provides the :command:`try_compile` command and modules such as :module:`CheckSourceCompiles`, :module:`CheckCXXSymbolExists` and :module:`CheckIncludeFile` to test capability and availability of various toolchain features.
 These APIs test the toolchain in some way and cache the